ADS-C over ACARS

 How to Enable ADS-C Position Reports

-It is important to realise that ADS-C is by default enabled for every aircraft that has ACARS running.
-Your plane is ready, the pilot does not need to do anything.
+It is important to realise that ADS-C is by default enabled for most aircraft that have ACARS running.
+If your ACARS client program supports it, your plane is ready, the pilot does not need to do anything.
 It is the ground station that needs to initiate the reporting: it needs to send a report request (contract) to the aircraft.

 In order to offer an ADS contract to an aircraft, call up the technical ADS-C editor page.
 It may look daunting, but you just need to: